 Here are a few possible examples of branded content gone wrong—and some solutions:

 - Maybe you’re a franchise that changed your logo, yet local marketers are still using an older version.
 This is a red flag to consumers who interact with your brand at multiple touch points.
 A brand is much more than a logo, but it serves as the face of the brand.
-Consistency across all channels is imperative.
+Consistency across online identity and all channels is imperative.

 - Perhaps a franchisee needed a template to design a marketing poster and decided to create one on their own, without any direction on how to represent the brand.
-As a result, they created a piece of collateral that damaged your brand image and overall credibility.
+As a result, they created a piece of branded content that damaged your brand image and overall credibility.
 This is an easy fix.
-Create pre-approved templates that can be edited with localized content.
+Create pre-approved templates that can be edited with localized branded content.
 After all, most marketers agree that localization results in the highest return on investment when it comes to advertising.

 - A hired designer may be creating promotional materials without a style guide.
 You can change that, too.
 Make your style guide available (along with pre-approved images, logos, and other branded content) in a digital asset library.
 When you need to announce an update, even if it’s a minor change, make the edits and replace the current version.
 Just like that, it’s available for all users to see.